Judi Dench: 1990s: Established actress

-2000s: Continued screen and stage work
+2000s: Continued acclaim

 In January 2001, Dench's husband Michael Williams died of lung cancer.
-Dench went to Nova Scotia in Canada almost immediately after his funeral to begin production on Lasse Hallström's drama film The Shipping News, a therapy she later credited as her rescue: "People, friends, kept saying, 'You are not facing up to it; you need to face up to it', and maybe they were right, but I felt I was – in the acting.
+Dench went to Newfoundland in Canada almost immediately after his funeral to begin production on Lasse Hallström's drama film The Shipping News, a therapy she later credited as her rescue: "People, friends, kept saying, 'You are not facing up to it; you need to face up to it', and maybe they were right, but I felt I was – in the acting.
 Grief supplies you with an enormous amount of energy.
 I needed to use that up."
 In between, Dench finished work on Richard Eyre's film Iris (2001), in which she portrayed novelist Iris Murdoch.
 Dench shared her role with Kate Winslet, both actresses portraying Murdoch at different phases of her life.
 Each of them was nominated for an Oscar the following year, earning Dench her fourth nomination in five years.
 In addition, she was awarded both an ALFS Award and the Best Leading Actress Award at the 55th British Academy Film Awards.
 After Iris, Dench immediately returned to Canada to finish The Shipping News alongside Kevin Spacey and Julianne Moore.
 Based on the Pulitzer Prize-winning novel by E. Annie Proulx, the drama revolves around a quiet and introspective typesetter (Spacey) who, after the death of his daughter's mother, moves to Newfoundland along with his daughter and his aunt, played by Dench, in hopes of starting his life anew in the small town where she grew up.
 The film earned mixed reviews from critics, and was financially unsuccessful, taking in just US$24 million worldwide with a budget of US$35 million.
 Dench received BAFTA and SAG Award nominations for her performance.